elehobica/pico_tinygo_buttons/Readme.md

 # Raspberry Pi Pico TinyGo Timer Alarm
 ## Overview
-This project is an implementation of Timer/Alarm on Raspberry Pi Pico by TinyGo.
+This project is a simple implementation of Timer/Alarm on Raspberry Pi Pico by TinyGo.
 * confirmed with TinyGo 0.22.0

 This project features:
+* Repeated Timer Alarm
-* T.B.D.
+* Oneshot Timer Alarm

 ## Supported Board
 * Raspberry Pi Pico